 Step 3 (Category B): SSO path

-- Try the SSO flow in incognito (extensions off).
-Works = it was extensions / cookies — re-allow in your normal browser
+- Try the SSO flow in an incognito/private window (extensions off).
+Works = it was extensions or cookies — re-allow them in your normal browser

 - Stop retrying immediately — every failure deepens the lock

-- Switch to a clean IP (phone 4G), wait 30 minutes
+- Switch to a clean IP (phone mobile data), wait 30 minutes

 - Sign in once from the clean IP